-16 For example, if a network was able to capture a segment of the market and base their fares on the average trip for all of Hobart, their fare structure may result in higher revenue and costs to passengers then if it was based on a significantly different average trip from their new segmented market.
+For example, if a network was able to capture a segment of the market and base their fares on the average trip for all of Hobart, their fare structure may result in higher revenue and costs to passengers then if it was based on a significantly different average trip from their new segmented market.

-17 See The CIE (2012) "Setting taxi fares in Tasmania" Draft Report, p.43.
+&lt;sup>19 See The CIE (2012) "Setting taxi fares in Tasmania" Final Report, p.44.